manassaloi/manassaloi.github.io/_posts/2019-08-11-20-lessons-gojek.markdown

 - Anticipate all possible questions which can come to you during a meeting and prepare their answers.
 As you grow in your career you don't want to come off as the guy who does not do his homework

-- Tables are always better
+- Tables in doc are always better than text

 - Have all your MOMs as part of your spec so that during a retro you can do through all the changes that happened as well as major decisions which got taken during a project